bonitasoft/bonita-doc/md/runtime-monitoring.md

     ## print to logs every minute by default (in the ISO-8601 duration format):
     #org.bonitasoft.engine.monitoring.publisher.logging.step=PT1M

-These are the **publishers** that can be activated.
+These are the **metric publishers** that can be activated.
-In Community edition, 2 publishers are provided:
+In Community edition, 2 metric publishers are provided:
 * JMX (enabled by default), that allows to use any JMX console to monitor your favorite metrics (except JVM metrics, as they are already published by the JVM itself by default)
 * Logging (disabled by default), that regularly prints to standard Bonita log file the Bonita-related metrics.
 Print interval can